robert-weinber/robert-weinber/README.md

 ### Hi there, I'm Robert! 👋

 - 🔭 I’m currently working on improving myself.
-- 🌱 I’m currently learning more about .NET 6 / VisualStudio 2022.
+- 🌱 I’m currently learning more about Power BI.
 - ⚡ Fun fact: If a turtle's eggs incubate below 27.7 Celsius, the turtle hatchlings will be male.